Ch-harsha/BE-Project/README.md

 I've written my verilog code in the created file
 ![image](https://user-images.githubusercontent.com/93651596/140562911-3e69570c-d197-4447-a2cf-15f83c8f12e6.png)

-**Step-3**
+**Step-4**
-Creat a TestBench file for the written verilog module. the main key point to take care while writing testbench is as follows
+Create a TestBench file for the written verilog module. the main key point to take care while writing testbench is as follows

 1.include "$dumpfile"